 I am the old, gay white guy your parents warned you about.
 When I say "old," I mean "in my early sixties," which is bad enough; but as one of the last gasp baby-boomers you can be sure I'm voting for the upgrade that goes "seventy is the new sixty-five."

 I write.
-Writing is the old fashioned thing where you put words one after the other to form coherent ideas that spark intelligent conversations.
+Writing is the old fashioned thing where you put well-considered words one after the other to form coherent ideas and spark intelligent conversations.
 Sometimes laughter.

 Glad you stopped by.
 Seriously.

 I vowed I would stop paying attention to the organized train-wreck of the 2020 U S Presidential race, but as per usual I’m irresistibly drawn back for one more smash of a vein-load of that injectable crack.
 The 2020 race is the drug that makes your brain fall out in moist chunks, turns your convictions to cold porridge and twists your mouth into a permanent “O” of gobsmacked disbelief, and that’s if you brush your teeth.

 I’m ready to brush somebody’s teeth with a chain saw, because Elizabeth Warren, fresh and wholesome as a newly-baked loaf of bread, has been reduced to a few broken pieces of Melba toast that cockroaches would disdain as a life-raft, come the deluge.

 Ignored, patronised and discounted: The disappearing of Warren is a sign of how much she was feared as a threat to the status quo.
 The misogynist erasure of Warren has left me disappointed, shocked and angry, and it kicked into gear so smoothly and predictably I started to wonder if I’d been gaslighted alone in a Victorian drawing room.